MicrosoftDocs/visualfsharpdocs/docs/conceptual/extratopleveloperators.[-zr['t]-function-[fsharp].md

 The expression to splice into the quotation hole.

+## Return Value

-**The result of the expression.**
+The result of the expression.

 ## Remarks
-This function is named **SpliceExpression** in compiled assemblies.
+This function is named `SpliceExpression` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

 ## Platforms